UbiquityRobotics/fiducials/fiducials/README.md

 The Demo program is used to debug and show what is going on under the covers with the Fiducials code:

-    Demo ../../src/fiducials/image-05.tga
+    Demo dojo_3.6mm_6Oct2013/pg_3_6mm.txt dojo_3.6mm_6Oct2013/dojo_3.6mm-15.pnm

-will load the image-05.tga file and do fiducial recognition on it.
+will load the dojo_3.6mm-15.pnm file and do fiducial recognition on it.  pg_3_6.txt is the lens correction coeeficients.
 Move the cursor over the window that pops up and click on the image.
 This moves the input focus to the Demo program.
 Click on '+' to increment one step through processing and '-' to decrement one step through processing.

 The steps are: